godcandidate/SQL-Games/sql-island/README.md

 Challenge - I want to find other smiths That looks better!
 I will go and visit those smiths

 Hint - Get all inhabitants who are friendly and their job ends with smith

+#
+`5-task.sql`

+Challenge - No need to call me stranger!
+What's my personid?

+Hint - Get the personid for inhabitant with name Stranger